 Stage director, choreographer, and bass-baritone Paul Houghtaling has worked extensively on the world’s leading stages, including productions at Alice Tully Hall at Lincoln Center, Central City Opera, The Bard Music Festival, The Santa Fe Opera, and The Center for Contemporary Opera in New York.

 Of his new production of Mozart’s Die Zauberflöte, The New York Times wrote, “It was an exhilarating event.
 You couldn’t monetize it.
 You couldn’t commodify it.
 You could only experience it.”
 Fall 2016 engagements included a return to Mobile Opera to direct a new production of Douglas Stuart Moore’s The Devil and Daniel Webster and the world premiere of Amir Zaheri’s Freedom and Fire!
 A Civil War Story with the University of Alabama Opera Theatre.
-He made his debut at Red River Lyric Opera in Texas in July of 2017 directing Handel’s Alcina and will return for H.M.S.
-Pinafore in July of 2018.
-He will make his directorial debut with Mississippi Opera in the Fall of 2018 in a new Gilbert & Sullivan called The Hilarious World of Gilbert & Sullivan.
+He made his debut at Red River Lyric Opera in Texas in July of 2017 directing Handel’s Alcina, returned for H.M.S.
+Pinafore in 2018 and will direct La Cenerentola in 2019.
+He made his directorial debut with Mississippi Opera in the Fall of 2018 in a new Gilbert & Sullivan called The Hilarious World of Gilbert & Sullivan and will direct H.M.S.
+Pinafore in 2019.
 In October of 2018, he created an in-the-round production of West Side Story for the UA Opera Theatre which was extremely well received.

 In 2013, Paul made his debut with Opera on the James directing new productions of Gianni Schicchi and Suor Angelica.
 For Cedar Rapids Opera Theatre, Paul has directed The Gondoliers and Cosi fan tutte, which was described as “grand entertainment from beginning to end, staged brilliantly by Paul Houghtaling.”
 In 2014, Paul returned to Natchez Opera to direct H.M.S.
 Pinafore and was invited back for The Pirates of Penzance in 2015.